iamsitting/iamsitting.github.io/content/markdown/2025/01/hangfire-tracing.md

 Yes, OpenTelemetry could help standardize this, and Datadog supports OTLP ingestion.
 But:

 - OpenTelemetry is still evolving in .NET
-- Datadog’s native SDK offers powerful control
+- Datadog's native SDK offers powerful control
-- This solution works now — and plays well with Datadog’s UI
+- This solution works now — and plays well with Datadog's UI

 That said, the principles here still apply if you're using OTEL — it just changes **how** you carry and restore context.